 - Use frozen salmon: Frozen salmon is flash-frozen at the peak of freshness.
 Freezing salmon also better controls the spread of bacteria and parasites and results in a less “fishy” taste.
 In addition, more often than not, the “fresh” salmon you find at the store has been previously frozen.

-Where to Buy High-Quality Salmon
+Where to Get the Best Salmon

 Vital Choice sells wild-caught, sustainably-harvested Alaskan salmon and other northwest Pacific seafood, like halibut, tuna, shrimp and lobster.
 You will find some of the best seafood money can buy, and they have an outstanding mail order system.